jackdarker/TwineTest/docs/StarterGuide_Tweego.md

 If you want to build content via scriptcode dont forget to add \" where necessary: elmt +="<a0 onclick='(function($event){$event.replaceWith(\""+msg+"\");})(this);'>"+desc2+"</a></br>";

+! if you add a <script>-section to passage, make sure it has no empty lines.
+Or you will get misleading errors in browser !

 <h1>Closure problem<h1>
 If you add scripts to .\src\scripts, they get compiled and bundled together.
 And inside those scripts they see each other even without import.